 Run rate

-Run rate – in the broadest sense of the word, the average of the runs scored by the batting side in one over.
+Run rate – in the broadest sense of the word, the average number of runs scored by the batting side in one over.
 Includes both the runs made by the batsmen and the Extras awarded to the batters (that is, additional runs that were earned due to a violation of the rules by the attacking side).

 The following terms are often associated with Run rate: